samsquire/platform-up/README.md

   end
 ```

-Configure platform-up with:
+# Configure platform up

+Platform up works by looping over your project file and running Ansible or Chef in the directory.

- * a list of directories that have configuration management code in them
+ * **Source directories** a list of directories that have configuration management code in them
- * a list of hosts
+ * **Hosts** a list of hosts

 ```
 hosts: